zakcali/wos-lite-api-nodejs/README.md

 I need to prevent callback hell.
 Read quartile values of journals according to their issn/essin numbers from a list created on 2020.
-AHCI publications don't have quartile values, so marked with AH Quartile values changes every year, so don't trust quartile values for articles published outside of 2019-2020 period
+AHCI publications don't have quartile values, so marked with AH

+Quartile values change every year, so don't trust quartile values for articles published outside of 2019-2020 period

 there weren't examples for nodejs, but for php, python, and ruby: